automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Batyrosaurus.md

 # Batyrosaurus
-## Description: One of the most basal hadrosaurs yet identified.
+## One of the most basal hadrosaurs yet identified.